 Full Day Kindergarten

-Our school offers a full-day kindergarten program.
-The CBE receives funding for half-day kindergarten programs from Alberta Education and as a school system we choose to supplement the half-day funding to provide full-day programs at a small number of schools that meet specific criteria.
-The list of schools offering full-day programs is reviewed annually and the data used to determine which schools have the greatest need and meet the established criteria.
-Please be advised that the data used to determine which schools will offer a full-day kindergarten program is updated each spring and the schools that offer full-day kindergarten may change from year to year.
+For the 2022-2023 school year, our school will offer a full-day kindergarten program.
+The CBE receives funding for half-day kindergarten programs from Alberta Education.
+As a school system, we choose to supplement the half-day funding to provide full-day programs at a small number of schools that meet specific criteria.
+The list of schools offering full-day programs is reviewed annually, and the data is used to determine which schools have the greatest need and meet the established criteria.
+Please be advised that the data used to determine which schools will offer a full-day kindergarten program is updated each spring, and the schools that offer full-day kindergarten may change from year to year.

 This program caters to the students living in the Valley View School designated boundaries.
 The Kindergarten Program Statement will be driven by an integrated curriculum fostering curiosity, exploration and play.
 In addition, there are seven areas of learning that meet the social, physical, intellectual, cultural, creative and emotional needs of young children.